parketh/full-stack-open/part2/2a-data-collection-modules.md

 }
 ```

  - We can also run `console.log(props)` to see what `props` actually contains.
-Errors often arise due to props being of the wrong type, or being called with a different name thant they actually are.
+Errors often arise due to props being of the wrong type, or being called with a different name than they actually are.
- -